open-cogsci/osdoc/content/pages/manual/response/mouse.md

 - *Enter a literal value.* You can explicitly enter a response, such as 1.
 This is only useful if the correct response is fixed.
 - *Enter a variable name.* You can enter a variable, such as '{cr}'.
 In this case, this variable will be used for the correct response.

+Note that the correct response refers to which mouse button was clicked, not to which region of interest was clicked (ROI); see the section below for more information about ROIs.

 ## Allowed responses

 The *Allowed responses* field indicates a list of allowed responses.
 All other responses will be ignored, except for 'Escape', which will pause the experiment.
 The allowed responses should be a semicolon-separated list of responses, such as '1;3' to allow the left and right mouse buttons.
 To accept all responses, leave the *Allowed responses* field empty.

+Note that the allowed responses refer to which mouse button can be clicked, not to which region of interest can be clicked (ROI); see the section below for more information about ROIs.

 %--include: include/timeout.md--%